-In 1974 she became involved in trade union politics and was a member of the SACWU.
+In 1974 she became involved in Trade Union politics and was a member of the SACWU.
 She started off as a shop steward and soon was SACWU's regional secretary.
 She then went on to the NEC of SACWU and was also the regional chairperson of the NACTU in the Western Cape.
 Politically NACTU was to the PAC what the COSATU is to the ANC.
 In 1989, she was elected into the NEC of the PAM, a wing of the PAC.
-In 1990 she was appointed as Foreign Secretary and Relief and Aid Secretary of the party.
+In 1990 she was appointed as foreign secretary and relief and aid secretary of the party.
 During the CODESA negotiations, Patricia led the PAC delegation, and was one of the constitution drafters.
-Between 1994 and 1999, she was the Chairperson of the Transport Committee and the Chief Whip for the PAC in Parliament.
-She resigned from the PAC and formed a new opposition party, Independant Democrats (ID) and is the ID's leader in Parliament.
+Between 1994 and 1999, she was the chairperson of the Transport committee and the chief whip for the PAC in parliament.
+She has recently formed a new opposition party, ID and still holds a seat in parliament.